XAEA-16/Devops-Interview-questions/Devops_interview_Questions README.md

 44. Have you considered storing statefile in **Git instead of AWS S3 or Azure Blob**?
 45. Explain **Terraform Statefile Management**
 46. **Two DevOps Engineers attempts to update statefile at once**.
 What happens?
-47. We don't have a cloud account.
-Where can we **store the statefile**?
 48. Do you use **Terraform Enterprise or Community version**?
 49. Have you heard about **opentofu**?
 Do you think it is better than Terraform?
 50. Write terraform code to create any resource on AWS?